 Suenos – if you happen upon this Chelsea restaurant, you need to get their appetizer Shredded Mini Tacos.
 They are awesome.

-Mighty Quinn’s – this East Village joint knows brisket.
+Mighty Quinn’s – this East Village joint that has now expanded to locations all over the city really knows brisket.
 It’s mighty good (see what I did there… Mighty Quinn’s, mighty good… never mind).
 The brisket is super moist, juicy, and tender, and comes with your choice of pickled vegetables (I always ask for them all).
-Update: they now have west village and upper east side locations!

 Delaney Barbecue – if you’re in Brooklyn with a hankering for brisket, this is your place.
 It’s pretty darn amazing and might even make you shed a tear of joy.
 Update: they are currently closed as they look for a new space.
 Their landlord raised the rent so they are looking for a new home.